klausbrunner/sunpath-r/sunpath.md

-Plotting a sun-path diagram using data from solarpos-cli
+Plotting a sun-path diagram in R using data from solarpos-cli
 ================

 First, run [solarpos-cli](https://github.com/KlausBrunner/solarpos-cli)